Three Blind Mice (1938 film)

-Three Blind Mice is a 1938 American romantic comedy film directed by William A. Seiter and starring Loretta Young, Joel McCrea, and David Niven that was based upon a play by Stephen Powys.
+Three Blind Mice is a 1938 American romantic comedy film directed by William A. Seiter and starring Loretta Young, Joel McCrea, and David Niven.
+It was based on a play by Stephen Powys.

+The second version was a 1941 film directed by Walter Lang titled Moon Over Miami, starring Betty Grable, Don Ameche and Robert Cummings.

 Plot

 Three Kansas sisters, owners of a chicken farm, dream of a different life.
-Pamela (Loretta Young) pretends to be a rich lady, Moira (Marjorie Weaver) her personal maid and Elizabeth (Pauline Moore) her personal secretary.
+Pamela pretends to be a rich lady, Moira her personal maid and Elizabeth her personal secretary.
 When they inherit $5872, Pam decides to head to California in search of a rich husband, which will make it much easier for her sisters to do the same.
 Moira and Liz do not like the idea, but Pam talks them into it.

-When they check into a Santa Barbara hotel under their rehearsed roles, Steve Harrington (David Niven), who is taking a call at the front desk, is enchanted, but Pam thinks he is a gold digger, so she gives him a chilly reception.
-Later, Mike Brophy (Stuart Erwin), a hotel waiter, proves most informative about who is wealthy and who is not.
+When they check into a Santa Barbara hotel under their rehearsed roles, Steve Harrington, who is taking a call at the front desk, is enchanted, but Pam thinks he is a gold digger, so she gives him a chilly reception.
+Later, Mike Brophy, a hotel waiter, proves most informative about who is wealthy and who is not.
 Steve is.
 When Pam causes a boating accident, Steve is knocked into the water.
 She jumps in and pretends to be drowning, but discovers that he is in trouble himself, so she rescues him, punching him when he struggles too much.
-They are observed by an amused Van Dam Smith (Joel McCrea), another very rich young man.
+They are observed by an amused Van Dam Smith, another very rich young man.
 It turns out that Steve can swim; he just had trouble taking off his boots.
 Soon Pam has not one but two suitors.
 However, the money runs out, and the sisters cannot even pay their hotel bill in full.
 Pam pressures Moira into borrowing $100 from Mike under false pretenses.